How to Tie the Farrimond Friction Hitch

 Similar Knots

-• Magnus Hitch - Similar to the taut line - almost the same
+The Magnus hitch is similar to the taut line — almost the same knot.

 Security Level